Lyrids

-The April Lyrids are a meteor shower lasting from April 16 to April 25 each year.
-The radiant of the meteor shower is located in the constellation Lyra, near its brightest star, Vega.
-The peak of the shower is typically around April 22 each year.
+The April Lyrids are a meteor shower lasting from about April 15 to April 29 each year.
+The radiant of the meteor shower is located near the constellations Lyra and Hercules, near the bright star Vega.
+The peak of the shower is typically around April 22–23 each year.

 The source of the meteor shower are particles of dust shed by the long-period Comet C/1861 G1 Thatcher.
 The April Lyrids are the strongest annual shower of meteors from debris of a long-period comet, mainly because as far as other intermediate long-period comets go (200–10,000 years), this one has a relatively short orbital period of about 415 years.
 The Lyrids have been observed and reported since 687 BC; no other modern shower has been recorded as far back in time.

 The shower usually peaks around April 22 and the morning of April 23.
 Counts typically range from 5 to 20 meteors per hour, averaging around 10.
 As a result of light pollution, observers in rural areas will see more than observers in a city.
 Nights without the Moon in the sky will reveal the most meteors.
 April Lyrid meteors are usually around magnitude +2.
 However, some meteors can be brighter, known as "Lyrid fireballs", cast shadows for a split second and leave behind smokey debris trails that last minutes.